yhpf/Capstone-General_Assembly/README.md

 Status: first version done

 This notebook include:
-- Do the same as in notebook 9
+- Do the same as in notebook 9 but add som NLP before modeling
-- Performe a train/test-split
 - Make list of stop words in eng, spa, ger, fre
 - CountVectorizer
 - Models (LinReg, LassoR, RFR)